 - Dr. Vaca or Dr. Kirby will create an access hole in your tooth in order to reach the pulp.

 - They’ll remove the damaged tissue and fill the tooth with a sterile substance to prevent reinfection.

 - At another appointment, a crown will be applied to the tooth in order to restore its strength and appearance.

 Most of the time, the root canal itself can be completed in just one visit, and you’ll receive a crown at another appointment.
-Your tooth may feel a bit more sensitive for a week or so afterward, but it will definitely feel much better than when you first came to our office.
+Your tooth may feel a bit more sensitive for a week or so afterward, but it will definitely feel much better than when you first come to our office.

 Contact Us Today!

 If you experience a visible injury or swelling in your tooth, severe pain in your tooth and gums, or extreme sensitivity to temperature, your tooth may have suffered damage to the dental pulp.
-The doctors will visit with you in our Longview TX dental office and determine if this simple and reliable procedure is necessary.
+The doctors will meet with you in our dental office and determine if this simple and reliable procedure is necessary.
 Be sure to contact our office today if you or a loved one is experiencing any of these symptoms!

 Call us at 903-663-0861 to schedule your appointment for a root canal in Longview, TX.